natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

 Variable unpacking
 ---------------------

-Variable unpacking is a special syntax that allows to assign elements of an iterated object to variables.
+Variable unpacking is a special syntax that allows to assign elements of an iterable to variables.

 .. note::
     This functionality is often referred to as tuple unpacking but unpacking works on any iterable object, not only with tuples